instancio/instancio/README.md

     @Test
     @Seed(12345)
-    void example() {
+    void seedExample() {
         Person person = Instancio.create(Person.class);
-        // Person data will be generated using the custom seed value.
+        // Person data will be generated using the custom seed value
-        // Same data will be generated every time.
+        // (same data will be generated every time)
     }

     @ParameterizedTest